Commitment to Character

 Florida K – 12- Education Code

-(q) A character-development program in the elementary schools, similar to
+(q) A character-development program in elementary schools, similar to

 Month by Month

-• Responsibility* September Doing your best and taking ownership for your words and actions.
+• Responsibility* September Doing your best and taking ownership of your words and actions.

 • Cooperation* October Getting along with others and working together to accomplish a goal.